South Devon National Landscape

 Desirable

-The list above is not exhaustive; this role profile sets out the duties of the post at the time it was drawn up.
+The list is not exhaustive; this role profile sets out the duties of the post at the time it was drawn up.
 Such details may vary from time to time without changing the general character of the duties or the level of responsibility involved.

 Job details

-Job reference SS126T003
+Job reference SS127T001

 Communities Trainee - Life on the Edge